 Life of Dozer

-He has a pigeon hole at mum’s house where I keep some of this things for the times when he stays over.
+He has a pigeon hole at my mother’s house where I keep some of this things for the times when he stays over.
 He’s always snuffling around in there, hoping to score some treats!